mateushhh/macd_indicator/README.md

    - **MACD & SIGNAL** – displays buy and sell signals
    - **Portfolio Simulation** – visualizes how the portfolio value evolves

+## Important Notes 📜
+- The first **2N** days of MACD and SIGNAL values may be unstable.
+- The simulation does not account for transaction fees.
+- The strategy works best in long-term market trends.

 ## Example Output 🏆
 ```python
 Data file: ./data/GOLD-USD-1D.csv